Ultimate Guide to Things to do in Stratford Ontario

 Within the T.J.
 Dolan Natural Area you’ll feel a world away from the city.
 Spot deer in the bush, songbirds in the trees, and monarchs following you along the trail.
 And don’t forget a hat for those open sections and bug spray for those dense areas close to water.

 Stratford is an incredibly green city, with over 1000 acres of groomed parkland, it boasts the largest parkland per capita of any other city in Canada.
 And so, offers visitors a wealth of gardens, hiking trails, and of course, the Avon River.
-Nature addicts will love all the things to do in outdoors in Stratford.
+Nature addicts will love all the things to do outdoors in Stratford.

 Oedipus Rex mask

-Stratford Perth Museum
+Visit the Stratford Perth Museum

 Set on 5 acres, in an 1870 Victorian home that is dubbed the Holliday House, after the gentleman it was built for, the museum has some incredible exhibits.

-The Stratford Perth Museum has a few ongoing exhibits.
-One of my favourites is the Railway Century.
-This exhibit tells the story of Stratford’s history as a railway hub.
-Did you know that Stratford was home to the locomotive repair shop operated by the Grand Trunk Railway?
-You can see the tools they used, lamps, a uniform, and incredible photos from Stratford’s rail era.
+FUN FACT: Did you know that Stratford was home to the locomotive repair shop operated by the Grand Trunk Railway?
+You can see the tools they used, lamps, a uniform, and incredible photos from Stratford’s rail era at the museum.

 Of course, one of the most popular exhibits at the Stratford Perth Museum is the Justin Bieber: Steps to Stardom.
 The exhibit shares the story of Justin, born and raised in Stratford, and his rise to fame.
 But the museum has a bunch of great exhibits, both permanent and rotating ones, so be sure to visit on every visit!

-Take a Walking Tour
+Take a Self-Guided Walking Tour

 One of the best things you can do in a city is to take a walking tour.
 It’s a great way to get your bearings and learn about the place your visiting from a local.
 If you’re looking for activities in Stratford then try one of their amazing walking tours.